wallacebrf/synology_SMART_disk_data_logger/README.md

 Capture #1 complete
 ```

-NOTE: if ```MailPlus Server``` is not installed, the script will give warnings that it is not installed. if this is acceptable then ignore the warnings
+NOTE: if ```MailPlus Server``` is not installed, the script will give warnings that it is not installed.
+If this is acceptable then ignore the warnings

-4. at the end of the script, it will output the results from InfluxDB. ensure you do NOT see any instances of the following
+4. At the end of the script, it will output the results from InfluxDB.
+Ensure you do NOT see any instances of the following

 ```{"code":"invalid","message":"unable to parse```